Berlin Cathedral: The Collegiate Church in the former Black Friars' Church of St. Paul's south of the Palace (1536–1747)

-In 1535, Prince-Elector Joachim II Hector reached the consent of Pope Paul III to shut down the 1297-founded Dominican convent (Black Friars), southerly neighboured to the palace, to acquire the pertaining monastic St. Paul's Church, built ca. in 1345.
+In 1535, Prince-Elector Joachim II Hector reached the consent of Pope Paul III to shut down the 1297-founded Dominican convent (Black Friars), southerly neighboured to the palace, to acquire the pertaining monastic St. Paul's Church, built c. in 1345.
 On 28 May 1536, most of the Black Friars moved to a Dominican monastery in Brandenburg upon Havel.
 Joachim II Hector assigned the thus void, three-nave church building to the Collegiate Church of Our Lady, the Holy Cross, the Ss.
 Peter, Paul, Erasmus and Nicholas and enlarged the College to 12 prebendaries, bestowing two of them to canons taken on from the Dominican convent.

 In 1538, a new western façade with two towers was attached to the collegiate church, which – due to its prior status as a church of a mendicant order – had no tower before.
 In the next year, Joachim II Hector converted from Catholicism to Lutheranism, as many of his subjects had done earlier.
 The collegiate church thus became Lutheran too, like most of the electoral subjects and all the churches in the Electorate.
 However, Joachim II Hector's ideas of Reformation were different from the modern ones.
 After his conversion he enriched the collegiate church with luxuriant furnishings, such as paraments, monstrances, relics, chasubles, carpets and antependia.
 From 1545 on the electoral family of Hohenzollern used the church building as their burial place.

 In 1608, the year of his accession to the throne, Prince-Elector John Sigismund, then a crypto-Calvinist, dissolved the college and the church was renamed into Supreme Parish Church of Holy Trinity in Cölln.
 In 1613, John Sigismund publicly confessed his Calvinist faith (in Germany usually called Reformed Church), but waived his privilege to demand the same of his subjects (Cuius regio, eius religio).
 So he and his family, except his steadfastly Lutheran wife Anna, converted, while most of his subjects remained Lutherans.
 While Berlin's other churches, subject to Lutheran city-council jurisdiction, remained Lutheran, the Supreme Parish Church of Holy Trinity, the Hohenzollern's house church, became Berlin's first, and until 1695, only Calvinist church, serving from 1632 on as the parish for all Calvinists in town.
 Being now a Calvinist church, the patronage of the Holy Trinity was increasingly skipped.

 In 1667, the dilapidated double-tower façade was torn down and in 1717 Martin Böhme erected a new Baroque façade with two towers.
 With the effect of 1 January 1710, Cölln was united with Berlin under the latter name.
 In 1747, the Supreme Parish Church was completely demolished to clear space for the baroque extension of Berlin Palace.

 The Supreme Parish Church with its double-tower façade of 1538 with northerly adjacent parts of Berlin's Palace.
 Miniature shown in the present church building.